The U.S. Nursing Shortage by State: 2026 and the Road Ahead

 The Road Ahead for Healthcare Facilities: The Impact of the RN Shortage by State

 The overview of the nursing shortage by state demonstrates the impact that state borders can have on a facility’s ability to deliver high quality nursing care.
-The shortage is predicted to continue in 33 states, with the highest disparity between supply and demand in New Mexico, Idaho, and Oklahoma.
+The shortage is predicted to continue in 30 or more states, with the highest disparity between supply and demand in states like Idaho, Virginia, and Oklahoma, among others.

 Strategies for Addressing the Nursing Shortage by State